-The biggest problem with shaving soaps (and some shaving creams) is that many of them tend to dry out the skin.
+The biggest problem with shaving soaps (and some shaving creams and gels) is that many of them tend to dry out the skin.

 While this may not be a problem for some, it can exacerbate problems for men that already have issues with dry skin.

-On the other hand, the best shaving gels not only won’t dry out your skin, but many even offer additional moisturizing ingredients such as aloe vera, which can help minimize existing dry skin problems.
+On the other hand, the best shaving gels not only won’t lead to a dry skin, but many even offer additional moisturizing ingredients such as aloe vera, which can help minimize existing dry skin problems.

 So, if you often find your face to be overly dry after shaving, we would highly recommend that you switch from shaving soap or cream and instead use one of our recommended shaving gels.

 In addition, many men find that shaving gels do a much better job of lubricating the face, as they tend to be much thicker than traditional soaps or creams.